MikeHopley/ftl-ships-strategy/index.md

 For even more time punching weapons, use your bombs tactically.
 Lockdown lasts for 12 seconds, and stun lasts for 15.
 You can stun all the enemy crew in shields; then if needed, use the Lockdown Bomb as well.
 Or lockdown weapons first, then stun the crew trying to break in.
 Or you might want to use the Stun Bomb on weapons, to switch off a dangerous weapon more quickly.
 There are many possible tactics!

 With good timing, it’s possible to dodge all your crew out a room while stunning the enemy crew.
-But even stunning your Lanius is effective: enemy crew will rapidly suffocate.
+Even just stunning your Lanius is effective: enemy crew will rapidly suffocate.
 Stunning them in an airless room can be more effective than attacking the medbay.

 The Lanius cannot use the medical airlock, so try to limit damage to them or get them killed off just before the fight ends.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).